• Skip to primary navigation

 Ingredients

-• 2 cups Tomato chopped, bite sized
+• 2 cups Tomatoes chopped, bite sized

-• 2 cups Cos Lettuce (Romaine) chopped
+• 2 cups Romaine Lettuce (aka Cos) chopped

-• 2 cups Lebanese cucumber chopped, bite-sized
+• 2 cups Lebanese cucumbers (aka Persian cucumbers) chopped, bite-sized

 • ¾ cup White Onion chopped, bite-sized

-• ½ cup Radish sliced
+• ½ cup Radishes sliced

 • ¼ cup Fresh parsley roughly chopped, take hard parts of stalk off